vortydev/Gary/README.md

 To filter messages, use the `messagefilter` section of `config.json`.
 The one with `*` as the channel name is all channels that are not specified.
 It must be the first item.
 If another item does not have, for example, `blacklist`, the blacklist will be the `*` channel's.

-If using the RegEx option, make sure to include the flags.

 # Available commands:

 Available commands can be listed with the `help` command.